 The bluefin tuna goes by different names in Japanese depending on its age.
 It starts out as “Meji (メジ),” grows into “Chubou (中坊)” and finally is called Tuna (once it’s 50 kg or more).

-Meji are less than 1 year old and weigh around 10 kg.
+Meji is less than 1 year old and weighs around 20 kg.

 Most meji and chubou are caught from May until the beginning of autumn when the tuna are thin and tasty.

 Meji has its own unique scent and taste that sets it apart from full-grown tuna.
 The color is similar to the skipjack rather than bluefin.
 On the other hand, chubou has a lighter color and it isn’t as rich, but the flavor is young, refreshing tuna.
 That is why meji is considered to be a completely separate sushi topping and chubou is presented to be a type of tuna.